Jimmy Smith (fighter): Mixed martial arts and boxing

 Smith got an audition for Fight Quest a week after his last fight and got the job.
 He hosted Fight Quest for 2 seasons with Doug Anderson.
 It last aired on October 3, 2008.
 After Fight Quest, he received an email from Pride's former VP, Jerry Millen, to do an M-1 Global show in Amsterdam as they needed a color commentator last-minute.
 Millen had seen Fight Quest and sent a message to both Smith and Anderson and whoever got back first would have gotten the job.
 He got the job and that's how he transitioned from MMA to hosting to commentating.
 In 2010, Smith started to be the color commentator for Bellator in season 2 after their TV-deal agreements with Fox Sports Net, NBC and Telemundo.
 In the same year, Smith started to host American Ninja Warrior for its second season.
 Smith co-hosted American Ninja Warrior until the third season before being replaced by Jonny Moseley for the fourth season.
 On March 13, 2015, Smith provided co-hosting duties together with former boxing champion Antonio Tarver for Premier Boxing Champions.
 On December 28, 2017, Bellator announced that they have parted ways with Smith after a 7-year run.

 On January 12, 2018, Smith signed with the UFC.
 On January 1, 2019, Smith revealed that UFC did not renew his contract as a commentator.

 On March 8, 2019, it was announced that Smith joined Invicta FC as a commentator.

 Professional wrestling

 On May 26, 2021, WWE named Smith as play-by-play commentator for Monday Night Raw, replacing Adnan Virk.
 On October 6, 2022, Smith announced his departure from WWE and was replaced by Kevin Patrick.

+Freestyle wrestling

+He worked as lead commentator for Real American Freestyle at RAF 04 on December 20, 2025.